-How to detect fat and steer away from it
+How to detect saturated fat and steer away from it

-Excess fat may have harmful effects on our health including an increased risk for obesity, heart disease and Type 2 diabetes.
+Excess saturated fat intake may have harmful effects on our health including an increased risk for obesity, heart disease and Type 2 diabetes.

-Some food groups that may be higher in fat include:
+Some food groups that may be higher in saturated fat include:

 - Meats (marbling)

 - Dairy foods

 - Oil heavy foods